wiris/html-integrations/demos/README.md

 ### How to run a demo with the local package

-Before running the demo, you must first go on the desired folder for a framework and editor.<br>
+Before running the demo, you must first go to the desired folder for a framework and editor.<br>

 ```sh
 $ cd demos/[technology]/[editor]